www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

     * [ ] Update software stack guidelines.
         * [ ] Remove Python 3 and reason this.
     * [ ] Note overhaul changes in changelog.
     * [ ] Copy appropriate parts of the task description to the project's documentation.
+    * [ ] Add this task description to the project's documentation.